FIRE Portfolio: Pick One of Those and Retire Early

 The FIRE approach has two parts:

-• Limit your expenses so the annual spending is not bigger than necessary.
+• Limit your expenses so your annual spending is not bigger than necessary.

 • Put all saved money to work in the market.